 A day of self study.
 Your lead tutor will continue to deliver one to one tutorials while students continue to work on the creative project started with Kieran Stiles.

 We offer the Porthmeor Alumni Weekends on a first come, first serve basis and they are open to all Porthmeor Programme alumni.
-There are eight places available on each course, and you can book on to as many as you like.
+There are ten places available on each course, and you can book on to as many as you like.

 The weekend is an affirming experience of making art in an inspirational space and will leave you feeling liberated and reenergised for the road ahead.